 In special situations, especially when program behavior is not as expected, it is useful to be able to print out every iterative step.
 This feature operates on the last program cycle.
-Thus if for example a bug is stopping the program in the first cycle, it is necessary to set

-NS = 1 and set IPBP = (the number of the trajectory at question).
+Thus if for example a bug is stopping the program in the first cycle, it is necessary to set NS = 1 and set IPBP = (the number of the trajectory at question).
 Note that it is possible to generate a great deal of paper this way.
 In some cases, one might rather have other items printed than those in the above list.
 It is a simple change to substitute ER, EZ, etc., for BR, BZ, for example.

-(20) ZEND = X.X ZEND = 1000.0 EXACT END OF TRAJECTORY CAUTION: IF ZEND IS NOT THE RIGHT-HAND BOUNDARY, THE SPACE CHARGE DISTRIBUTION MAY BE INCORRECT.
+ZEND = X.X ZEND = 1000.0 EXACT END OF TRAJECTORY

+CAUTION: IF ZEND IS NOT THE RIGHT-HAND BOUNDARY, THE SPACE CHARGE DISTRIBUTION MAY BE INCORRECT.

 Normally a trajectory is calculated until the program can no longer determine the electric fields.
 Thus the trajectories usually go up to one-half mesh unit beyond the boundaries.
 In special situations, such as high-resolution photo tubes, this makes exact interpretation of the results difficult.
 Setting ZEND to a specific value causes the program to back up to this value when a trajectory passes through this value of zeta.
+This feature can be useful when a particle is still being accelerated as it strikes the end wall of a device.
+The acceleration into metal causes the final energy to be higher than is physically possible, but the ZEND option can stop the ray at the surface.

-(21) VION = X.X VION = -1E8 LOWEST POTENTIAL PERMITTED USE VION TO SIMULATE SPACE CHARGE NEUTRALIZATION.
+VION = X.X VION=-1E8 LOWEST POTENTIAL PERMITTED USE VION TO SIMULATE SPACE CHARGE NEUTRALIZATION.

-Space charge depression can be reduced in a real device by positive ions in an electron device or by electron clouds in an ion beam.
+Space charge depression can be reduced in a real device by positive ions in an electron beam or by electron clouds in an ion beam.
 Since the program normally runs with negative charges, the above cases both result in negative space charge depression.
 If it is desired to limit the depression, VION can be set to the lowest depressed potential that is desired.
-The default value is intended to be low enough so that it will never disturb a practical problem.
+The default value is intended to be low enough so that it will never inadvertently disturb a practical problem.